 Skip to content

-What to know about bringing your dog before you visit Little Moreton Hall | © Catriona Corrigan
+What to know about bringing your dog before you visit Little Moreton Hall | © National Trust Images/James Dobson

 Where can my dog go?

-Dogs are welcome on leads on the front lawn, car park areas and the open area outside the moat.
+Dogs on leads are welcome on the front lawn, car park areas and the open area outside the moat.

 Visitors standing outside the south front of Little Moreton Hall, Cheshire